 7.5 BT Telephone Conferencing and BT MeetMe is available at one thousand and twenty two court and tribunal locations nationally.
-In addition, there are three other approved telecommunications providers (Legal Connect, Kidatu and Arkadin).
+In addition, there are three other approved telecommunications providers, namely Legal Connect, Kidatu and Arkadin.
+The following contacts are for the other provides: LegalConnect 0800 0405; preferred tele-conferencing 953 support@legalconnect.co.uk, Kidatu 0800 279 4595; Email: info@kidatu.co.uk, Arkadin 0800 279 5596; Email: legalevents@arkadin.co.uk.
+In its HMCTS guidance for civil work, HMCTS excludes telephone hearings where all parties are represented but this seems unrealistic in the context of the current crisis.
+There has been no suggestion to date that a telephone conference involving only litigants in person is impermissible.
 Under telephone conference accounts the court will arrange the call and dial out to all parties on the numbers provided and then the judge will conduct the hearing.
 There is a facility to record.
 HMCTS pay the costs of the call and the telecommunications provider will send the court an audio file via email of the hearing and it is stored on the court system in much the say way as in court recordings.
 Transcripts are available in same way as they are for normal court hearings in that they are sent to the panel of contracted transcribers with the fee being the same.
 A request for a transcript of a telephone hearing should be made to the court where the hearing has taken place.
 Form EX107 (tape transcription request) must be used in all instances.
 Please see EX107 Info for more information which provides help on completing the EX107 and a full list of court approved transcription companies and prices.
+The cost of transcripts remain the same whether they are recorded in the standard fashion or as part of a telephone hearing.
 There is anecdotal evidence of difficulties with BT connections.
 If a court or court user wishes to make a complaint about the service provider or their conduct, they must in the first instance contact the relevant court manager and raise this complaint with them in accordance with the procedure set out in the Complaints Leaflet EX343.
 Work is being done to establish the precise extent of the telephone conferencing resource within the court system.
 Telephone conferencing is the service that should be used where telephone hearings are chosen as the appropriate methodology for a remote hearing.
+Requests for additional BT MeetMe accounts have been made, to enable one account per court room for every site.
+Local site DSOs will start to see these requests being fulfilled.
+The Digital Support Officers (DSOs) can all access these accounts on their work iPhones, so even DSOs who are self-isolating (and not unwell) should be able to provide support from home.
+Sites that do not have a BT MeetMe account should email DSOenquiries@justice.gov.uk.